Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interactions/02_012_scene_2_collaborative_moment.md

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"

 **Marcus**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+If we frame it as a way to enhance security while promoting equity, it might gain traction.
+But we need to ensure that our approach doesn't compromise the very communities we're trying to protect."

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."